-In this paper, we propose to model the input prompt space in a probabilistic manner, as an \textit{a priori, instance-specific} distribution.
-In particular, we define a distribution $p_\gamma$ over the prompts $\p$ that is instance-specific, i.e. $\p \sim p_\gamma(\x)$.
-To this end, we assume that $\p$ can be split into a fixed set of prompts $\p_i$ and an instance specific residual vector $\rvr$ that act as a latent variable over $\p$.
-The instance-specific prompt is then defined as:
+We propose to model the input prompt space in a probabilistic manner, as an \textit{a priori}, conditional distribution.
+We define a distribution $p_\gamma$ over the prompts $\p$ that is conditional on the image, \ie, $\p \sim p_\gamma(\x)$.
+To this end, we assume that $\p$ can be split into a fixed set of prompts $\p_i$ and an conditional residual prompt $\rvr$ that act as a latent variable over $\p$.
+The conditional prompt is then defined as: